The Best Vegetarian Restaurants in Shanghai

 Restaurant, Mediterranean, Vegetarian

-doesn’t hide its desire to be a healthy restaurant.
-While it offers vegetarian alternatives to classic international favorites like pastas, sandwiches, and soups, its specialty is Mediterranean staples like hummus and falafel.
-The ingredients are fresh and the location is prime.
-Every Wednesday night from 6pm to 10pm, Organic Kitchen hosts a vegan buffet and on Sunday they offer up a RMB78 ($11) all-you-can-eat healthy brunch.
-Can’t beat that!
+Located in the commercial side of the downtown area of Nanjing, as the name might suggest, the Organic Kitchen doesn’t hide its desire to be a healthy restaurant.
+Using only fresh ingredients, the restaurant offers vegetarian alternatives to classic international favourites such as pastas, sandwiches and soups, but its speciality is Mediterranean staples like hummus and falafel.
+Every Wednesday night from 6pm to 10pm, Organic Kitchen hosts a vegan buffet, and on Sunday they offer an all-you-can-eat healthy brunch.

 Restaurant, Asian, Gluten-free, Vegetarian

-Located on Shanghai’s tourist-friendly Bund, Wujie is Shanghai’s best upscale vegetarian restaurant.
-The restaurant takes great pains to ensure their ingredients are ethically sourced.
-Owners work with small Yunnanese cooperatives to source wild southern mushrooms and with Heilongjiang farmers to obtain rice specially cultivated in rare seven-foot deep ‘black gold’ soil.
-All dishes are modern vegetarian takes on Asian flavors like yellow Thai curry and 18-spices tofu.
-Expect to spend at least RMB200 ($30) per person for a full meal.
+Located on Shanghai’s tourist-friendly Bund, Wujie is Shanghai’s best upscale vegetarian restaurant on our list.
+Taking great pains to ensure their ingredients are ethically sourced, owners work with small Yunanese cooperatives and Heilongjant farmers to source wild southern mushrooms and obtain rice that’s specially cultivated in rare seven-foot deep ‘black gold’ soil.
+All dishes are modern vegetarian twists of Asian flavours like yellow Thai curry and 18-spices tofu.
+Full meals tend to be on the pricier side, so bear this in mind before reserving your spot.

 Pure and Whole

-Winner of ‘Best Healthy Food’ at local expat magazine That’s Shanghai‘s 2015 food and drink awards, Pure and Whole has always been popular with vegetarians and carnivores alike.
-While not exclusively vegetarian, many of the menu items cater to a meat-free diet, like the veggie burger and jungle salad.
-Offerings here cover a wide range of flavors, so there’s almost certainly something that will delight your palate.
+Winner of ‘Best Healthy Food’ at local expat magazine That’s Shanghai’s 2015 food and drink awards, Pure and Whole has always been popular with vegetarians and carnivores alike.
+While not exclusively vegetarian, many of the menu items cater to a meat-free diet, such as the veggie burger and jungle salad.
+Offerings here also cover a wide range of flavours, so there’s almost certainly something that will delight your palate.
 Try Pure and Whole’s line of detox drinks and salads for an extra boost.